CompuTec/computec-docs/docs/wms/administrator-guide/installation/prerequisites.md

     Both server versions cannot work simultaneously in one environment.
 :::

-### Custom Config and CompuTec WMS Server Settings transfer
+### Custom Config and CompuTec WMS Server Settings Transfer

-Upon upgrading to the 2.0 version from any lower one, transferring Custom Config and Server Settings manually is required.
-To do this, go to the old settings folder in the installation folder.
-By default, it is:
+When upgrading to version 2.0 from any previous version, you need to manually transfer the Custom Config and Server Settings.
+To do this, navigate to the old settings folder in the installation directory.
+By default, this folder is located at:

 `C:\Program Files\CompuTec\CompuTec WMS Server\WMSSettings_Old`